UniMath/agda-unimath/src/order-theory/lower-sets-large-posets.lagda.md

-# Lower sets of large posets
+# Lower sets in large posets

 ```agda
 module order-theory.lower-sets-large-posets where